Rajpratik71/Mininet-wiki/Monitoring-and-Tracing.md

 this is likely to cause some queueing somewhere in the system.

-We need to create a queue that we can monitor, and we do this by using tc, which can also mark packets using ECN. this gives us a pseudo-output-queued switch, though technically it is the links that have queues, and there can be queuing at the host end of the link as well.
+We need to create a queue that we can monitor, and we do this by using `tc`, which can also mark packets using ECN. this gives us a pseudo-output-queued switch, though technically it is the links that have queues, and there can be queuing at the host end of the link as well.

 If a switch egress port is oversubscribed, then we will expect a queue to build there.
 (Presumably this is the queue which we use for ECN.)
-We can sample the queue size using
+We can sample the queue size using `tc -s`.

 We should also be able to monitor dropped packets on the interface.

 #### TCP Tracing

-For TCP Reno over long periods of time we should see the expected CWND sawtooth.
-There may be other values we should look at for something like Cubic or BBR.
+For TCP `reno` over long periods of time we should see the expected CWND sawtooth.
+There may be other values we should look at for something like `cubic` or `bbr`.

 We can also monitor other internal TCP state.